Only some patent search firms can get you good prior art. Why?

 ((((cell_phone?
 OR radio_telephone?
 OR ((mobile OR portable OR cellular) W (phone?
 OR tele_phone?
 OR terminal?)))
 P ((((One W Time) OR (Single W Use) OR Temporary) W (Pass_word?
 OR Pass_code OR Pass_phrase?))
 S (Auth+ OR Verif+))) AND (Purchas+ OR Transact+ OR Buy+ OR Shop+)))/TI/AB/TX AND PRD<=2000-01-01

 Even this query has risks of missing potential results.
 A researcher deals with such scenario on daily basis.
 He keeps modifying his search logic and uses a variety of permutation and combinations to find prior art.
 Here, thus, a researcher’s capability to locate prior art decides if you are going to win or lose.

 During the past 8 years, we executed thousands of patent invalidity searches.
 This problem knocked our doors more often than we expected.
 Not only us, it ‘was’ a problem faced by the whole industry.
 To knock it out of the door, hence, was vital.

 How we became the first company to solve a decade-old industry problem

-With that in mind, we developed an intelligent tool Grey Parrot.
-It helps researcher spot relevant locations where information could be– How?
+With that in mind, we developed an intelligent tool, Grey Parrot.
+It helps the researcher spot relevant locations where information could be– How?
 It aids a researcher with intelligent search logic formation and thus helps locate good prior art without spending much time.
-Further, it reduces the risk of missing a relevant art.
+Further, it reduces the risk of missing relevant art.

 In today’s era when intelligent systems are coming up, relying only on human capabilities can slow down the progress.
 That’s why we here at GreyB are using a unique combination of Human and Machine intelligence to deliver patent search reports that make you a winner.